Marcelo Morales

-Marcelo Ariel Morales Suárez (born 6 June 2003) is a Chilean professional footballer who plays as a left-back for Major League Soccer club New York Red Bulls and the Chile national team.
+Marcelo Ariel Morales Suárez (born 6 June 2003) is a Chilean professional footballer who plays as a left-back for Universidad de Chile on loan from Major League Soccer club New York Red Bulls.

 Club career

 Universidad de Chile

 Born in San Miguel, Morales joined Universidad de Chile at the under-8 level in 2011, and made his professional debut at the age of 17 in a Primera División match against Universidad de Concepción on 29 October 2020.
 At international level, he made his debut in a 2021 Copa Libertadores match against San Lorenzo played in Argentina on 18 March 2021.

 On 31 March 2024, Morales scored his first league goal for Universidad de Chile, in a 3–1 victory over Cobreloa.
 On 20 November 2024, Morales helped Universidad de Chile in capturing its 6th Copa Chile title, in a 1–0 victory over Ñublense.
 At the conclusion of the season, Morales was named to the 2024 Chilean Primera División Team of the Season.